Syrian rebel leader wants Libyan-style Arab initiative

 "We demand everything that will stop the killing of Syrians, there is Chapter Seven at the Security Council, which puts all options on the table, including international intervention to stop the killing," he said, referring the option of using military force against Assad's forces.

-Sieda also dismissed the chances that Egyptian President Mohamed Mursi's initiative for a "contact group" to try to resolve the Syrian crisis would succeed, saying he opposed Iran's participation in the efforts.
+Sieda also dismissed the chances that Egyptian President Mohamed Mursi's initative for a "contact group" to try to resolve the Syrian crisis would succeed, saying he opposed Iran's participation in the efforts.

 "We believe that Iran is part of the problem," Sieda said.